-FBI agents will execute searches of residential and company property, usually at the same time as or just prior to service of the subpoena.
-This timing minimises the opportunity to destroy evidence while also incentivising targeted companies to seek leniency.
+When the Division obtains a search warrant, FBI agents will execute searches of residential and company property, usually at the same time as or just prior to service of a grand jury subpoena.
+This timing minimises the opportunity for the defendant to destroy evidence while also incentivising targeted companies to seek leniency.
 The agents do not have to wait for counsel to arrive, but may wait if specifically requested.
-Also, the agents are limited in their search by the warrant itself, which must describe the exact location to be searched as well as identify with particularity the evidence to be seized.
+Also, the agents are limited in their search by the warrant itself, which must describe the exact location to be searched as well as identify with particularity the evidence to be seized